 Up to this point in the Tenth Stanza, H.P.
-Blavatsky dealt with the first five Root-Races, Now, she introduced the Sixth Root-Race in a unique way.
-All five humanities were Adamite except for one: the apes.
-In The Secret Doctrine 2:262, the apes already made the "human stage" before the Fourth Round and they also found the appropriate physical vehicles in which to express their humanity before the middle of the Fourth Root-Race.
+Blavatsky dealt with the first five Root-Races.
+All modern humanities are Adamite except for one: the apes.
+In The Secret Doctrine 2:262, the apes had already made the "human stage" before the Fourth Round and they had also found the appropriate physical vehicles in which to express their humanity before the middle of the Fourth Root-Race.
 Human and animal mating (humans looked ape-like at the time) in the Miocene of the early Fourth Root-Race produced the bodies for the apes, per The Secret Doctrine 2:688.
 Therefore, the apes are human.
 But they are post-Adamic.
 What does this mean?
 If pre-Adamic refers to people before Vaivasvata Manu and Adamic refers to people under Vaivasvata Manu, then post-Adamic means that the apes will become fully human when the Sub-Races from Vaivasvata Manu begin to lose their sexuality in the Sixth Root-Race.

 The relationship of ape to man in the Fourth Root-Race is represented by the heroic figures of Enkidu and Gilgamesh in The Epic of Gilgamesh (2000 BC-1000 BC).
 On page 63, Enkidu is described, "His body was rough, he had long hair like a woman's; it waved like the hair of Nisaba, the goddess of corn.
 His body was covered with matted hair like Samuqan's, the god of cattle.
 He was innocent of mankind; he knew nothing of the cultivated land."
 The mother of Gilgamesh, Ninsun or the "lady of wild cows," adopts him.
 He even grazes on the grasses like the cows.
 Enkidu is "man-animal united."
 But by page 67 he has "rubbed down the matted hair of his body and anointed himself with oil" to become "a man."
 He befriends Gilgamesh and becomes his servant, but he must die through no fault of his own.
 The goddess Ishtar forces Enkidu and Gilgamesh to fight the Bull of Heaven because she is angry at Gilgamesh for rejecting her sexual advances.
 They kill the Bull, but it is Enkidu who falls sick and dies.
 Seeing the mortality of his friend, Gilgamesh goes on a quest to seek immortality.